 OMC is one of the largest projects and the most successful Military Housing Privatization Initiative (MHPI) projects ever undertaken by the Department of Defense.
 Hunt Companies and its affiliates provide development, construction, property and asset management services, employing over 200 professionals and $55 million in infrastructure investment.

 Hunt Capital Partners is a leader in the multi-family investment industry with a focus on affordable rental housing and investments utilizing Federal and State Low-Income Housing, Historic and Solar Tax Credits.
-Over the past eight years, Hunt Capital Partners secured tax credit equity for over 700 units of affordable rental housing in Hawai‘i.
+Over the past 10 years, Hunt Capital Partners secured tax equity for over 1,100 units of affordable rental housing in Hawai‘i.
 Moss has served as general contractor for many of these projects.

 Located on a 538-acre parcel in Kalaeloa, the 5MW-AC Kalaeloa Renewable Energy Park ranks as one of Hawai‘i's largest operational solar energy generation facilities.
 The 20-acre park is comprised of 21,000 photovoltaic panels and according to U.S. Environmental Protection Agency estimates, produces enough power to prevent nearly 11,000 tons of carbon dioxide emissions annually, and generates the power equivalent needed to provide electricity for 1,000 homes in a year.